 First Time in Vegas?
 Check out the Secret Cocktail at the Chandelier Bar

 If it’s your first time in Vegas, you can’t miss the Cosmopolitan hotel.
 Start your night with drinks at the Chandelier Bar at the Cosmopolitan, a 3-story bar where you’re literally having drinks INSIDE a chandelier.

-Day 3: Burn off A Buffet Breakfast
+Las Vegas Itinerary Day 3: A Buffet Breakfast + Hiking Red Rock Canyon

-This morning is the perfect time to indulge in one of Vega’s famous buffets.
+The last day of your Vegas itinerary is the perfect time to indulge in one of Vega’s famous buffets.
 The buffets are EVERYWHERE – but there’s only a few that are worth the price tag.
 My favorites are The Buffet at The Bellagio, The Buffet at the Wynn, and the Bacchanal Buffet at Ceasar’s Palace.

-Hiking at Red Rock Canyon
+Burn Off Breakfast by Hiking at Red Rock Canyon

 If you’re game post-breakfast, I highly recommend checking out the natural beauty in and around Las Vegas.
-The scenery is just stunning, even though it tends to be overshadowed by the Strip, which is why I recommend it to first time visitors to Las Vegas.
+Even though it tends to be overshadowed by the Strip, the natural scenery in Las Vegas is absolutely stunning, which is why I recommend it to first time visitors to Las Vegas.

 Pin it for later!

 Wanna Learn to Pack a Suitcase Like a Boss?